bryborge/sinatra-starter/README.md

-# To Do Tracker (Ruby Edition)
+# Sinatra MVC

-The primary function of this project is to allow an authenticated user to track their To Do list and items in one convenient place.
+The primary function of this project is yet to be determined.

 Tangentially,
 this project showcases the project structure I use when creating applications using the